 On June 18, 2019, the Board of Directors and a majority of the Company's shareholders, respectively, approved the 2019 Equity Compensation Plan (the "2019 Plan").
-Under the 2019 Plan, 1,326,000 shares of common stock of the Company are authorized for issuance.
+Under the 2019 Plan, 1,326,000 shares of common stock of the Company were authorized for issuance.
+On September 16, 2020 the Board of Directors and a majority of the Company's shareholders approved an increase in the Plan to authorize 4,000,000 shares.
 The 2019 Plan provides for the issuance of incentive stock options, non-statutory stock options, rights to purchase common stock, stock appreciation rights, restricted stock, restricted stock, performance shares and performance units to employees, directors and consultants of the Company and its affiliates.
 The 2019 Plan requires the exercise price of stock options to be not less than the fair value of the Company's common stock on the date of grant, or 110% of fair value in the case of incentive options granted to a ten-percent stockholder.